 Some personalities love giving gifts to make others feel welcomed—but is this practice ever over-the-top?

 I’m meeting the groom’s mom for the first time at the bridal salon where my daughter is selecting her wedding dress.
 I want to make the groom’s mom feel comfortable and welcomed.
 Do I give a gift or small token of thanks for coming?
 Please advise.
-Traditions are no longer traditions and I’m not sure what to do!
+Traditions are always evolving and I’m not sure what to do!

 Thank you for writing.
 You are very kind to want to make the groom’s mother feel comfortable and welcomed.
 Of course, you want to get off on the right foot and set the tone for the months to come.
 Your families are merging and you are naturally excited to meet your daughter’s new mother-in-law.
 However, there is no need to give a gift.
 It’s very gracious of you and your daughter to include her in such a special day.
 Traditionally, the mother of the groom would not be present at the wedding dress selection, and inviting her to be present is a “gift” in and of itself.